gvelim/advent2023/src/bin/day1/README.md

     7pqrstsixtee

 ## Output
-Extract the first and last digits, either in digit or work form, to produce the following numeric outputs.
+Extract the first and last digits, either in digit or word form ("one", "two", "three", etc), to produce the following numeric outputs.

     29
     83